pubstack/pubstack.github.io/_posts/2016-11-28-testing-composable-upgrades.md

 ---

-This is a brief recipe about how I'm testing composable upgrades N->O.
+This is a brief recipe about how I'm testing composable upgrades O->P.

 Based on the original shardy's notes from [this](http://paste.openstack.org/show/590436/) link.

-The following steps are followed to upgrade your Overcloud from Mitaka to latest master (Ocata).
+The following steps are followed to upgrade your Overcloud from Ocata to latest master (Pike).

 - Deploy latest master TripleO following [this](http://www.anstack.com/blog/2016/07/04/manually-installing-tripleo-recipe.html) post.